SgtAngle/CSDA-1050F18S1/ShawnMills-304420/spint 1/README.md

 # Sprint 1

 ### What's in this sprint?
 This sprint represents the discovery phase of the project.
 Datasets were found and their contents were cleaned and reviewed.
-All results and findings are included within the Sprint 1 - Data Discovery python notebook.
+All results and findings are included within the following python notebooks:

+* Sprint 1 - Data Discovery
+* Sprint 1a - Geo-data Discovery (geographic visualizations of the data)

 The datasets can be found in the data folder at the root of this github directory.